-NOTE 1: If the UE is active in PS domain, the BSC/RNC sends also a Relocation Required message to source SGSN.
+NOTE 1: If the UE is active in PS domain, the RNC/BSC sends also a Relocation Required message to source SGSN.
 If the Relocation Required message for PS HO arrives first and the message indicates CS to PS HO is initiated, the source SGSN waits for the CS to PS HO request before performing inter-RAT handover procedure.

 2. The MSC Server sends a SRVCC CS to PS HO command to the Source SGSN / old MME.
+The IMSI should be included in the message to allow the source SGSN/MME to identify UE.

 3. The MSC Server sends an Access Transfer Notification to the ATCF, e.g. a SIP re-INVITE or INVITE message, which indicates the ATCF that it should prepare for the transfer of media to PS.